 We also purchase and maintain insurance policies on behalf of any person who is or was a director, officer, employee, among others, against any liability asserted against such person and incurred by such person in any such capacity, or arising out of such person's status as such.
 The coverage provided by these policies may apply whether or not we would have the power to indemnify such person against such liability under the provisions of the DGCL.
-At present, we are not aware of any pending litigation or proceeding involving any person who will be one of our directors or officers or is or was one of our directors or officers, or is or was one of our directors or officers, serving at our request as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, for which indemnification is sought, and we are not aware of any threatened litigation that may result in claims for indemnification.
+At present, we are not aware of any pending litigation or proceeding involving any person who will be one of our directors or officers or is or was one of our directors or officers serving at our request as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, for which indemnification is sought, and we are not aware of any threatened litigation that may result in claims for indemnification.